SamuelAlvarezmx/Example/README.md

 The following analysis was done to spot the opportunities Louis can get looking into the data of Kicksarters related to plays.
 The analysis purpose is to highlight the relation of successful campaigns with their launch date and funding goals in order to find insights in when is the best time to launch the Louise’s project and the recommended funding she should look after.
 ## Analysis and Challenges
 ### Analysis of Outcomes Based on Launch Date
 As we can see there is a increasing trend of plays been successful beginning in the 2Q of the year, April.
-The good results of the successful plays last until almost the end of the 3Q, to be more precise, August.
+The increased percentage of successful plays last until almost the end of the 3Q, to be more precise, August.
 During this period we can see that the percentage is above 70% so it is highly recommended to invest during this time of the year to assure having our goal met.
 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/104656920/176547161-8700cbc2-478a-4191-bcfc-62361bc343f8.png)
 ### Analysis of Outcomes Based on Goals
-We should recommend Louis that her goal for the play must be kept under a budget of 20K dollars, because it is clear that above that number it is more probable according to the kickstart data to fail, as we can see in the line chart where the number of fail percentage goes above the line of the successful.
-So the risk of failing increases above 50% when setting a goal above 20k.
+We should recommend Louis that her goal for the play must be kept under a budget of 20K dollars, because it is clear that beyond that number it is more probable to fail, as we can see in the line chart where the number of fail percentage goes above the line of the successful.
+So the risk of failing increases above 50% when setting a goal over 20k.
+We can also see peeks of success percentage in high goals, however, here we can identify outliers, because the number of projects that searched for that kind of money are the fewer and it is not representative of the whole scenario that we are looking on the other Kickstarter´s plays
 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/104656920/176547181-56f6e87f-fc01-4422-a996-283792dc9853.png)

 ### Challenges and Difficulties Encountered